20robo/raenwm/README.md

 [**Paper**](https://arxiv.org/abs/2603.09241) | [**Models**](https://huggingface.co/zmkun20/raenwm)

+🎉 **RAE-NWM has been provisionally accepted to ECCV 2026!**

 > **Note:** This repository contains the official implementation of RAE-NWM.
-> RAE-NWM has been accepted to ECCV 2026.
-The pre-trained RAE-NWM weights are publicly available on Hugging Face.
+> The pre-trained RAE-NWM weights are publicly available on Hugging Face.

 ## 📥 Installation & Setup